Shuhxian/fraud_job_prediction/README.md

 streamlit run app.py --server.port=8080 --server.address=0.0.0.0
 ```

-Navigate to localhost:5000 to access the website.
+Navigate to localhost:8080 (or the specified server.port) to access the website.